catalyst/cca_taxonomy_manager/README.md

 _Warning: term move does not account for hierarchies, nor does it account for the possible difference in fields assigned to taxonomy terms in different vocabularies._

 @todo: define what will survive a move, e.g. term name, description.

+1. To merge one or more terms, browse or search within `/admin/structure/taxonomy/manage/{vocabulary}/cca-search` to locate the term(s) to be merged (but not the target term).
+1. Check the (views bulk operations) checkbox on left of terms table.
+1. Choose "Merge terms" option from Action select widget.
+1. Click "Apply to selected items" button.
+1. Choose target term from Existimg term autocomplete widget.
+1. Click "Apply" button.

+_Warning: the patch for term_reference_change must be applied in order to update reference in typed_relation fields (e.g. Islandora Object Linked Agent field)._

+_Warning: redirects are not added automatically, e.g. from old term to target term._

 ## Known issues